Blakexx/439TestFetcher/README.md

 To run, you must first install the required node modules

-To do this, simply run `node install` inside of the project directory
+To do this, simply run `npm install` inside of the project directory

 Finally, run the code using `node fetcher.js` in your terminal